TMJ Treatment at San Antonio Oral Surgery

 Signs and Symptoms

-Because TMD is a collection of complications, there may be a variety of symptoms associated with TMD.
+There may be a variety of symptoms associated with TMD.
 Pain is the most common symptom, especially in the chewing muscles and/or jaw joint.

 Other symptoms are likely to include: